 For several years, the FoodTrients team attended the American Academy of Anti-Aging Medicine (A4M) Annual World Congress in Las Vegas.
-And every year we find ourselves even more excited about the scientific and medical evidence presented there around food, fasting, and nutrients, and how we can live longer, healthier lives.
-Over the coming weeks, we’ll bring you more stories on fasting (for women, for your heart, and why it may be some of the best preventative medicine around), why we need magnesium, and the importance of hormones.
-We’ll also report on some breakthrough research on memory and brain trauma, and the highlights of the keynote speech by Dr. Peter Attia, whose work is focused on the applied science of longevity.
+And every year we found ourselves even more excited about the scientific and medical evidence presented there around food, fasting, and nutrients, and how we can live longer, healthier lives.

 On the opening day of the conference, an entire track of lectures on fasting followed the keynote address from Dr. Valter Longo, director of the Longevity Institute at the University of Southern California (USC) and author of The Longevity Diet, based on his ground-breaking research on a “fasting mimicking” diet.
 Dr. Longo was also a keynote speaker at the December 2021 conference.

 One of the afternoon speakers was Dr. Kurt Hong, professor of Clinical Medicine and Director at the USC Center for Clinical Nutrition, Keck School of Medicine and Davis School of Gerontology, USC.
 His topic: Fasting and Metabolic Syndrome, Inflammation and Immune Diseases.